Stool233/logseq-store/pages/git.md

 			- The biggest problem with using patches is that it is hard to apply a patch when your working directory does not match the sender's previous commit.
 			- Losing the commit history makes it difficult to resolve conflicts.
 You will better understand it as you dive deeper into the process of `git apply`.
 		- Understanding the Context Lines
+			- By default, Git looks for `3` lines of context before and after each change introduced in the patch.
+If you take three lines before and after the added line, and three lines before and after the deleted line
+			- You can ask Git to rely on fewer lines of context, using the `-C` argument.
+For example, to ask Git to look for `1` line of the surrounding context, run the following command:
+				- `git apply -C1 new_patch.patch`
+			-